-So what are the benefits of different types of savings accounts?
+So, what are the benefits of different types of savings accounts?
 And how do you choose which one is best for you?
 Read on, savvy saver!

 2. Money Market Account: High Return + High Access

-3. Certificates: High Return + Low Access
+3. Certificates: High Return + Lower Access

-A Summit Certificate is a great way to set money aside for those big, life-changing purchases without being tempted to drain your account for other things.
-It’s also a good option if you aren’t quite comfortable investing in the stock market because it’s totally safe (a.k.a., you won’t lose any of your initial investment) but you still get a higher savings rate than a traditional account.
+A Summit Certificate is a great way to set money aside as you save up for big, life-changing purchases, like a house or your kids’ education.
+It’s also a good option if you aren’t quite comfortable investing in the stock market because it’s totally safe (i.e., you won’t lose any of your initial investment), but you still get a higher savings rate than a traditional account.
 Can you say win, win?

-Saving is essential.
+Setting up any kind of savings account is a great first step—give yourself a pat on the back!
 But knowing how and why to use different types of savings accounts can help you take control of your money and start working toward the life you really want.